honeyyl/Project_2_CS350/README.md

 ---

 ## Project Overview
 Apache Superset is an open-source business intelligence web application designed to create and share interactive data visualizations and dashboards.
-This project involves setting up Apache Superset in a SQLite environment and using it to visualize data.
-The system will be installed on Windows Subsystem for Linux (WSL) for easier integration with the SQLite database.
+This project involves setting up Apache Superset in a PostgreSQL environment, using it to visualize data, and exploring its main features and limitations.
+The system will be installed on Windows Subsystem for Linux (WSL) for easier integration with the PostgreSQL database.

 ## Key Requirements
-- **System Installation**: Install Apache Superset in WSL, and install necessary dependencies.
+- **System Installation**: Install Apache Superset on WSL, ensuring compatibility with PostgreSQL.
-- **System Characteristics**: Apache Superset allows users to visualize complex data sets, create dashboards and view analytics.
-It supports SQL querying, real-time data access, and many popular databases including Postgres and SQLite.
+- **System Characteristics**: Apache Superset allows users to visualize complex data sets, creating intuitive dashboards and providing rich analytics.
+It supports SQL querying, real-time data access, and many popular databases.
 - **Usage**: Utilize Python for interacting with Apache Superset and visualizing data in VS Code.
 Example use cases include generating reports, creating charts, and exploring trends.
 - **Shortcomings**: Assess and document any current limitations or bugs in the system, such as integration difficulties with certain databases or performance concerns with large datasets.
 - **Future Plans**: Investigate the plans outlined by Apache Superset developers for future improvements, including new features and enhancements.